openshift-kni/baremetal-deploy/install-steps.md

 15. Copy the pull secret (`pull-secret.txt`) generated earlier and place it in the provision node new user home directory

-## Retrieiving the OpenShift Installer
+## Retrieving the OpenShift Installer

 Two approaches: